kxue43/misc-technical-notes/fedora39_post_install.rst

 ----------------------------------------

-For a fresh installation, if we go to :menuselection:`Settings -->About --> System Details`, we can see that the "Graphics" field shows "NV137", which is the opensource ``nouveau`` driver for NVIDIA cards.
+For a fresh installation, if we go to :menuselection:`Settings -->About --> System Details`, we can see that the "Graphics" field shows "NV137", which is the open-source ``nouveau`` driver for NVIDIA cards.
 This driver doesn't work well and we need to replace it with NVIDIA proprietary drivers.

 The following commands assume that RPM Fusion has been enabled.